Kenzothd/Kenzothd/README.md

 # Hi there, I am Kenzo 👋 ![](https://komarev.com/ghpvc/?username=Kenzothd&label=PROFILE+VIEWS&style=flat-square")

-_I am a highly driven full-stack developer who appreciates solving real world problems with cutting edge solutions._
+I am a passionate full-stack developer with a knack for transforming data into clear and impactful insights, solving real-world problems, and improving decision-making.

 I am currently working on: